-Native Languages of the Americas: Cheyenne Legends and Traditional Stories
+Native Languages of the Americas: Cheyenne Legends, Myths, and Stories

 This is our collection of links to Cheyenne folktales and traditional stories that can be read online.